-You would need to decide how to handle such cases whereby a required field might not receive a value at run-time.
-If that is rightly a business logic error which needs to be resolved, e.g. the recipe tries to move a new lead from a sales app to a marketing app, but finds that it's missing an email address for the lead, the answer might be to let the job fail and flag the employee who had created the lead record.
+You would need to decide how to handle such cases whereby a required field did not receive a value at run-time.
+If that is rightly a business logic error which needs to be resolved, you might let the job fail and flag the employee who had created the lead record.
+For example, the recipe tries to move a new lead from a sales app but finds that the email address is empty.

-If you're using data pills from these steps, you need to recognize the potential of these pills being null, and handle that scenario.
+If you're using datapills from these steps, you need to recognize the potential of these pills being null.